rcarrata/rcarrata.github.io/_posts/2023-04-25-rosa-submariner.md

 EOF
 ```

-NOTE: Set the the value of `globalnetEnabled: true` if you want to enable Submariner Globalnet in the ManagedClusterSet.
+NOTE: Set the value of `globalnetEnabled: true` if you want to enable Submariner Globalnet in the ManagedClusterSet.

 * Check the Submariner Broker in the `rosa-clusters-broker` namespace: